 Whilst all sounding very promising, there is one caveat – the Framework is voluntary!
 With no way to ensure that organisations use the Framework, the impact it will have on privacy practices within the USA is hard to say.
 However, it must be noted that the earlier Cybersecurity Framework that this draft is based upon is also voluntary, yet it has now become a de facto standard in many areas due to demand from both public and private clients.
 In the current climate where people are becoming increasingly aware of privacy and their rights surrounding their data, there seems to be no reason why the same won’t be said of the Privacy Framework in years to come.

 About the DPO Centre

-The DPO Centre is the UK’s data protection officer resource centre.
+The DPO Centre is the UK’s An independent data protection expert whose role includes the monitoring of internal compliance, advising on data protection obligations and acting as a contact point for data subjects and the supervisory authority.... resource centre.
 We provide ‘fractional’ outsourced Data Protection Officer resources to over 250 organisations across the UK, ranging from 1 to 8 days per month.
 We also provide EU Representation services to a range of Asian and US based medical and technology organisations.